Blog

 If your A2L mitigation board has a set of contacts for directing 24VAC to an alarm, those can be used to energize the relay directly.
 Below is a wiring diagram that shows this scenario.

-Download A2L Mitigation with Alarm Contacts Wiring Diagram
+Download This Wiring Diagram

 You May Not Need the Relay with Trane or American Standard